 For example, NNL is planning a MOx dissolution test for the future, which can also be used as an opportunity to validate iodine behaviour under real conditions.
 Active facilities where dissolution tests can be safely carried out are rare, with few countries able to perform such experiments.
 Without the unique active capability, it is challenging to demonstrate understanding of these complex processes, such as iodine behaviour in the dissolver.

-To support these capabilities, AFCP’s infrastructure investment is coordinating activity and skill development at NNL’s Central Lab and leveraging the HIP Rig in NNL’s Workington Lab.
+To support these capabilities, AFCP’s infrastructure investment is coordinating activity and skill development at NNL’s facilities, including leveraging the HIP Rig in NNL’s Workington Lab.
 Additionally, AFCP has finished work on the solid sorbent capture rig at the University of Leeds.
 Together, supporting skills and technology at these facilities will enable further investigation into this essential off-gas capture field.

 Contributions to Net Zero by advancing understanding

 AFCP’s Off-gas Capture project it is worth around 1.5% of NNL’s typical revenue in recent years.
-AFCP funding has enabled NNL to establish the skills needed to handle active material (Technetium-99) in our Central Lab.
+AFCP funding has enabled NNL to establish the skills needed to handle active material (Technetium-99) at its facilities.
 This will enable researchers to undertake other experiments involving volatile active species in the future.
-This is important because NNL’s Central Laboratory has been designed to manage typically higher activity levels than at other places in the UK, enabling greater flexibility in experimental design.
+This is important because NNL’s facilities have been designed to manage typically higher activity levels than at other places in the UK, enabling greater flexibility in experimental design.

 Without such funding in place, maintaining capability to support the development of credible aerial abatement and wasteform options becomes more challenging.
 Moving beyond iodine, investment into advance C-14, Kr-85, H-3, particulate and NOx technology development will broaden the options available and help achieve a vision of near zero discharge.